aws-samples/amazon-redshift-udfs/README.md

 # Amazon Redshift UDFs
 A collection of user-defined functions (UDFs) for Amazon Redshift.
-The intent of this collection is to provide examples for defining python UDFs as well as useful functions which extend Amazon Redshift capabilities as well as support migrations from legacy DB platforms.
+The intent of this collection is to provide examples for defining python UDFs as well as useful functions which extend Amazon Redshift capabilities and support migrations from legacy DB platforms.

 ## Contents
 Each function is allocated a folder.
 At minimal each function will have the the following files which will be used by the [deployFunction.sh](#deployFunctionsh) script and [testFunction.sh](#testFunctionsh) scripts: